journal-club/wiki-data/spotlight/suc-report-card-2018/bandari-shiva.md

 -----

 Apart from the manifesto points, the Cultural Secretary plans on motivating the clubs to increase their inter-collegiate participation by having a Best Club Award (which will be a monetary prize for the winning club) at the end of the semester.
 He also stated that he had been in talks with the Indywood Talent Club for certification.
-While some work has happened so far in a semester, a lot of the plans in the manifesto are yet to even begin being implememented.
+While some work has happened so far in a semester, a lot of the plans in the manifesto are yet to even begin being implemented.

 *Article by Mohammed Burk and Yogitha Garlapati.
 Design by Rohit Dwivedula.
 Published 30th November, 2018*